Your accountLog in Basket Search

 There are no audition fees and we can help with travel costs to and from the audition venue.

-We want everyone who is offered a place in the Ensemble to be able to take it up and we are able to offer financial support if the fee or travel costs are unaffordable.
+We want everyone who is offered a place in the Ensemble to be able to take it.
+We keep our fees as low as possible and offer financial support if the fee and / or travel costs are unaffordable.
+We work out fee bursaries via a means-tested system (see below).
+We also offer payment plans to spread payment of fees.

-If you have any questions please contact Sarah Jones, Programme Manager for the National Youth Folk Ensemble: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you have any questions please contact the Programme Manager for the National Youth Folk Ensemble: [email protected]

 • Meet the Ensemble